ismawno/toolkit/README.md

 make -j 8 # compile
 ```

 I heavily dislike `CMake` cache system and how options are displayed, and so under the [setup](https://github.com/ismawno/toolkit/tree/main/setup) folder I have also left a `build.ini` configuration file where build options can be tweaked and then their values used through the [build.py](https://github.com/ismawno/toolkit/blob/main/setup/build.py) script (use `-h` or `--help` for help).
+More details on the rationale behind this script and how it works can be found [here](https://github.com/ismawno/convoy).